-- English (ENG4U)

-- Biology (SBI4U)

-- One of: Advanced Functions (MHF4U)

-- Calculus & Vectors (MCV4U)

-- Introductory Kinesiology (PSK4U) or Exercise Science (PSE4U) if available please see note 3 below.
+- English (ENG4U) - One of: Biology (SBI4U)/Chemistry (SCH4U)/Physics (SPH4U) - One of: Advanced Functions (MHF4U)/Calculus & Vectors (MCV4U) - •Strongly Recommended: Introductory Kinesiology (PSK4U) or Exercise Science (PSE4U) if available. - Recommended: Biology and/or Physics.

-- Two additional U/M courses recommended are Chemistry and Physics.

-NOTES:
+NOTES

-- 1. Chemistry is required for enrolment in Biology courses beyond first year.
+- Chemistry is strongly recommended for candidates wanting to pursue multiple courses in university level biology.
 Candidates with aspiration to complete higher year Biology courses are encouraged to complete Grade 12 Chemistry. - Calculus is required for enrolment in Psychology courses beyond first year and to complete a Minor or Major in Psychology. - 3.
-When Introductory Kinesiology (PSK4U) or Exercise Science (PSE4U) is not presented, the student may use another Grade 12 U/M course and also provide a letter from their high school explaining the circumstances that have prevented them from doing so.
-Letters must be addressed to the Admissions Committee, Registrar's Office, Faculty of Kinesiology and Physical Education, University of Toronto, 55 Harbord St., Toronto, Ontario, M5S 2W6.
-All applicants must present the English, Math and Biology requirements.
 Students who are required to present an acceptable English Facility test result are exempt from the Grade 12 English requirement (ENG 4U/EAE4U) and may substitute another Grade 12 U/M course in its place.
+All applicants must present the English, Math and science i.e. (biology/chemistry/physics) requirements.